Rangers vs. White Sox Player Props Betting Odds

 Garcia Stats

-- Garcia brings a five-game streak with at least one hit into this contest.
-In his last five games he is hitting .238 with a home run, a walk and four RBI.
+- Garcia heads into this game looking to extend his six-game hit streak.
+In his last 10 games he is batting .212 with a double, two home runs, four walks and five RBI.

 Garcia Recent Games